 PCPs advocate for you and coordinate your use of the entire health care system (including prior authorization, when needed).
 PCPs often collaborate with other health professionals in your treatment and ongoing care, as appropriate.
-If you need certain types of covered services or supplies, you may need to get approval in advance.
-In some cases, your PCP will need to get prior authorization (prior approval) from us.

 How do you choose your PCP?